agektmr/ProjectTabManager/HELP.md

 - You have an option to turn lazy loading feature off.

 ### Options
-- In <a href="#/options">Options page</a>, you can configure
+- In [Options page](#/options), you can configure
     - Root bookmark folder of PTM
     - Root bookmark folder name
     - Lazy Loading switch

 ### Summary
-- By clicking on clock icon on top of PTM pop up, you can see <a href="#/summary">summary of time you spent on each projects</a>.
+- By clicking on clock icon on top of PTM pop up, you can see [summary of time you spent on each projects](#/summary).
 - These summaries are stored for 2 month so that you can come back and see how much time you spent on which project.

 ### Keyboard Navigation

-- After opening TPM pop up, you might want to nagivate using keyboard.
+- You can navigate through PTM using keyboard.
+    - **tab:** selects next project.
-- Pressing "tab" selects next project, pressing "return" opens the selected project.
+    - **return:** opens the selected project.
+    - **right arrow:** expands project folder
+    - **left arrow:** folds project folder
-- You can optionally assign shortcut to open PTM pop up as well.
-Open "chrome://extensions" and go to bottom of the page to find "Keyboard shortcuts" then assign.
+- If you want to open PTM with a short cut key, open "chrome://extensions" and go to bottom of the page to find "Keyboard shortcuts" then assign.

 ## The Developer
 My name is Eiji Kitamura.
 Find me on [my blog](http://blog.agektmr.com), [Google+](http://google.com/+agektmr), [Twitter](http://twitter.com/agektmr) or [github](https://github.com/agektmr).